Demodularization can help control technical debt

 [Sullivan 2001] Kevin J. Sullivan, William G. Griswold, Yuanfang Cai, and Ben Hallen.
 “The structure and value of modularity in software design,” in ACM SIGSOFT Software Engineering Notes, 26:5, 99-108, 2001.

-When some organizations first realize that technical debt is limiting their performance, they begin by chartering a “technical debt inventory.”
-They try to determine how much technical debt they’re carrying, where it is, and how much retiring it would cost.
-They really want to know how fast they can retire it.
+When some organizations first realize that their performance is being limited by technical debt, they begin by chartering a “technical debt inventory.”
+Their goals are to determine just how much technical debt they’re carrying, where it is, how much retiring it all will cost, and how fast they can retire it.
 That’s understandable.
 It’s not too different from how one would approach an out-of-control financial debt situation.
-It might be understandable, but in most cases, inventorying all technical debt is ineffective.
-For technical debt we need a different approach, because technical debt is different from financial debt.
-With technical debt, we must be follow what I call the Principal Principle, which is:
+Understandable, but in most cases, ineffective.
+With technical debt we need a different approach, because technical debt is different from financial debt.
+With technical debt, we must be guided by what I call the Principal Principle, which is:

 The Metaphorical Principal (MPrin) of a technical debt, which is the cost of retiring it, isn’t what matters most.
 What usually matters most is the Metaphorical Interest Charges—the MICs.

-MICs on technical debt can vary dramatically.
-For assets that aren’t undergoing maintenance or enhancement, the MICs can be Zero for extended periods.
-And for retiring assets, any technical debt they carry can vanish when the asset passes out of service.
+With technical debt, MICs can vary dramatically.
+For assets that aren’t being maintained or enhanced, the MICs can be Zero for extended periods.
+For retiring assets, their technical debt can vanish when the asset is retired.
 For other assets, MICs can be dramatically higher—beyond the total cost of replacing the asset.

-Most people regard the sole effect of MICs as reduction in engineering productivity.
+Most people regard MICs as being restricted to productivity problems among engineers.
 I take a different approach.
-I include in MICs anything associated with technical debt and which depresses net income.
-That would include lost or delayed revenue, increased expenses—anything.
-For example, suppose technical debt causes a two-month delay in reaching a market.
-IN that case, its effect on revenues can be substantial for years to come.
+I include in MICs anything that depresses net income—lost or delayed revenue, increased expenses, anything.
+For instance, if technical debt causes a two-month delay in reaching a market, its effect on revenues can be substantial for years to come.
 I regard all of that total effect as contributing to MICs.

 So the Principal Principle is that a focus on Principal can be your undoing.
-Focus on MICs instead.
+Focus on MICs.
 Drive them to Zero and keep them there.

-Adopting a technical debt management programs entails significant organizational change.
+Adopting a program of technical debt management entails significant change to the system we call the enterprise.
 The problem can seem so daunting that we don’t know where to begin.
 The places to begin are the places where the change agents have greatest leverage—what systems analysts call leverage points.
-Consider this scenario:
+Consider this scenario.

 You’re sitting in the kickoff meeting of the new Technical Debt Management Task Force.
 The CEO is talking about how she realized that the company had a technical debt problem.
 It was when the Marigold project went through delay after delay, and was finally declared done, with multiple objectives waived.
 She’s saying something about, “we were trying to do backflips with millstones around our necks.
 So I want this task force to show us how to get rid of the millstones, and then get rid of them.”